 The Christmas Shop

-With her parents retiring Stephanie Nichols (Ellen Hollman) has taken over the running of the family business, The Christmas Shop.
-But not long after taking over the business she receives notice as the trust which owned the block where the shop is based has sold it and the rolling 30 day lease is not going to be renewed by the new owner.
-But things take an interesting turn for Stephanie when she becomes friends with Michael Kilpatrick (Bobby Campo) who happens to be the project manager in charge of the redevelopment for his boss (Cynthia Gibb) and has got in to the custom of being too busy to do Christmas.
+With her parents retiring Stephanie Nichols (Ellen Hollman - A Perfect Christmas List) has taken over the running of the family business, The Christmas Shop.
+But not long after taking it over she receives notice as the trust which owned the block where the shop is based has sold it and the rolling 30 day lease is not going to be renewed by the new owner.
+But things take an interesting turn for Stephanie when she becomes friends with Michael Kilpatrick (Bobby Campo - My Christmas Love), who happens to be the project manager in charge of the redevelopment and has got in to the custom of being too busy to celebrate Christmas.
 Desperate to save her business Stephanie challenges Michael to spend some time working in The Christmas Shop to understand why her business and the other little independent stores are special.
 And he does, really enjoying helping and also boosting business for Stephanie.
-But with each day which passes not only do Stephanie and Michael become closer and closer but the day to close grows ever closer.
+But with each day which passes not only do Stephanie and Michael become closer but the day to close beckons.

 What this all boils down to is that "Sharing Christmas" is a pleasant take on a familiar Hallmark storyline with some nice variations and a lot of character appeal with Ellen Hollman and Bobby Campo being nicely relaxed around each other.